brmagnuson/LandFallowingInEarthEngine/README.md

 Map.setCenter(-120.959, 37.571, 7);
 ```

 I've put the results of these two pieces of code together for easy comparison.
 Voilà, California's Central Valley!
-2015 is not looking quite as lush.
+2015 is not looking quite as lush; the southern half of the Central Valley in particular seems to have fewer green patches and more brown.

 ![2010 vs 2015](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/ClippedComparison.png "2010 vs 2015")